 The Ultimate Guide to Web3 Events Tracking for Onchain Apps

-In Web2, event tracking helps businesses understand user behavior and optimize digital experiences.
-In Web3, it’s even more critical, but fundamentally different.
-As wallets replace user accounts and interactions span onchain and offchain environments, growth teams need Web3 event tracking systems.
+In Web2, event tracking helps onchain product and growth teams understand user behavior and optimize digital experiences.
+In Web3, it’s even more critical—but fundamentally different.

 This guide covers: